johnfedoruk/bangular/aio/content/guide/aot-compiler.md

   *Note*: Is it not recommended to use this option as it is not yet feature complete with the Render2 code generation.

-## Angular Metadata and AOT
+## Bangular Metadata and AOT

-The Angular **AOT compiler** extracts and interprets **metadata** about the parts of the application that Angular is supposed to manage.
+The Bangular **AOT compiler** extracts and interprets **metadata** about the parts of the application that Bangular is supposed to manage.

-Angular metadata tells Angular how to construct instances of your application classes and interact with them at runtime.
+Bangular metadata tells Bangular how to construct instances of your application classes and interact with them at runtime.

 You specify the metadata with **decorators** such as `@Component()` and `@Input()`.
 You also specify metadata implicitly in the constructor declarations of these decorated classes.

-In the following example, the `@Component()` metadata object and the class constructor tell Angular how to create and display an instance of `TypicalComponent`.
+In the following example, the `@Component()` metadata object and the class constructor tell Bangular how to create and display an instance of `TypicalComponent`.

 ```typescript
 @Component({